 In a competitive recruitment process other candidates may be more qualified than you on paper, which is why it is important to understand that the direct purpose of your CV is to secure an interview and not the job.
 Hays as a business receives over eight millions CVs a year, with an average of 250 per role, so standing out on paper is essential.
 That means at this stage of the process, getting a foot in the door needs to be the main focus of your CV.

-Susie offers six pieces of advice to put you ahead of the pack.
+Here are six pieces of advice to put you ahead of the pack:

 1. Your personal statement

 “A concise personal statement directly beneath your contact details provides employers with a snapshot of your key skills and work ambitions.
 It’s the first place an employer is likely to look, so succinctly detail your proudest achievements here.”